raspberrypilearning/cd-intermediate-html-css-sushi/en/step_7.md

 ## Individual style

- Let's jazz up the homepage a bit!
+ Let's jazz up the home page a bit!
 With another kind of CSS selector, you can apply a unique set of CSS rules to just **one specific element**.

 + Go to `index.html` and find a paragraph (`p`) element, or add one in if you don't have any.
 Add the following **attribute** to the tag: